eguidotti/torchabc/README.md

         return outputs
 ```

-Fill out the template with the dataloaders, preprocessing and postprocessing steps, the neural network, optimizer, scheduler, loss, and evaluation metrics.
+Fill out the template with the dataloaders, preprocessing and postprocessing steps, the neural network, optimizer, scheduler, loss, and optional evaluation metrics.

 #### `dataloaders`: the dataloaders for training and evaluation